Xelaro2304/MSB1015-Scientific-Programming/README.md

 This repository contains the Jupyter Notebook `Chess.ipynb`, which is used for **Exploratory Data Analysis (EDA)** and **predictive modeling** on a dataset of chess games.
 The project utilizes various data science libraries and integrates with the **Stockfish chess engine** for advanced game analysis and feature creation.

+As an alternative, a cell to download a processed file with the evaluation and prior steps is provided as commented code

 ---

 ### Preparation and Setup